Skarlso/caretaker/README.md

 |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Since this action can modify your organization's Project board and issue status it is recommended that you restrict access to it to organization members and maintainers. |

+For example, don't allow this action to be executed on Forks of the repository.

 ## Periodic pull request scanning

 Caretaker can track pull request activity.
 It does that by checking the last activity on the pull request.